-You need to also consider thickness of the thread in relation with your fabric.
+You need to also consider the thickness of the thread in relation to your fabric.

-If the fabric is thin you should choose thin needle and thick fabric with thick and long needle.
+If the fabric is thin you should choose a thin needle and a thick fabric with a thick and long needle.

 Then you thread your needle; try to put the thread through the needle eye.

 If you’re using a short needle it can be difficult though, you should consider adding your glasses if you have one and also you should try to sharpen the thread edge so that it looks even thinner.

 You can also use your tongue to moisten the thread edge where you want to place through the needle eye.

 Once you’re lucky one thread edge enters you pull it through so that it’s halfway to the other side.

 You then make a knot at the edge of the long thread; this ensures that when you insert the needle for the first time the thread won’t pass through the clothing you want to repair.

 Now everything is ready and you can start repairing the whole on your fabric.